zix99/traefik-lazyload/README.md

 * `lazyloader=true` -- Add to containers that should be managed
 * `lazyloader.stopdelay=5m` -- Amount of time to wait for idle network traffick before stopping a container (default: 5m)

+# Features

+- [ ] Dependencies & groups (eg. shut down DB if all dependent apps are down)

+# License

+GPLv3